 Students may not use cellular (cell) phones or other electronic devices while at school, except as permitted in this handbook.
+See board policy 6025 on the Southwest Public Schools website.

 Students in grades 6-12 may use cell phones before and after school or during student's lunch time.
 Students will assume full responsibility for loss or theft of such equipment.